SpikeInterface/spikeinterface/doc/installation.rst

   * probeinterface
   * tqdm

-Some sub-modules have more dependencies, so you should also install:
+Sub-modules have more dependencies, so you should also install:

   * scipy
   * h5py